MicrosoftDocs/PowerShell-Docs/scripting/core-powershell/ise/The-ISE-Object-Model-Hierarchy.md

 -   **[$psISE.CurrentVisibleHorizontalTool.Name](The-ISEAddOnTool-Object.md#name)**

 ##  <a name="CurrentVisibleVerticalTool"></a> **$psISE.CurrentVisibleVerticalTool**
  The **$psISE.CurrentVisibleHorizontalTool** object is an instance of the [ISEAddOnTool](The-ISEAddOnTool-Object.md) class.
-It represents the installed add\-on tool that is currently docked to the right\-hand edge of the Windows PowerShell ISE window.
+It represents the installed add-on tool that is currently docked to the right-hand edge of the Windows PowerShell ISE window.
 This object makes the following objects available for scripting:

 -   **[$psISE.CurrentVisibleHorizontalTool.Control](The-ISEAddOnTool-Object.md#control)**